vzucchetti/churn-analysis/README.md

 # Customer Churn Analysis with Python
-### Uncovering Insights into Customer Cancellations
+## Project Overview

 This repository contains a Python project focused on analyzing customer churn for a company with a large client base (800,000+).
 Faced with a high rate of inactive customers who canceled their service, the company seeks to understand the driving factors behind these cancellations and develop strategies to mitigate churn.

-## Project Overview

-This data analysis project was part of the "Python Journey" crash course offered by Hashtag.
-It leverages the power of Python libraries like Pandas and Plotly to extract valuable insights from customer data and provide actionable recommendations.
+The project leverages the power of Pandas and Plotly to extract valuable insights from customer data and provide actionable recommendations.

 ## Dataset